gcxchange-gcechange/spfx-react-directory/README.md

 ## Summary

-- The webpart shows all the users in the SharePoint site.
+- The webpart shows all the users in Entra ID.
 - Able to search users by their firstname or lastname or both.
-Searchbox is provided to enter the seachtext.
 - Able to show the users whose firstname or lastname starts with selected letter.
 Alphabet letters are provided to select.
-- Pagination is implemented and able to choose Results per page in the Settings/Propertypane.
+- Pagination is implemented and able to choose the number of results per page in the Settings/Propertypane.
 - Able to change the language (English/French) in the property pane.
 - Able to hide any user by entering the user id in the Settings/Propertypane.
-- Able to send email and chat with any user.
+- Able to send email to any user.

 ### Webpart: